Dietary Intervention to Reduce Pain in People with Endometriosis

 plate of vegetables

 We are conducting a dietary intervention study which looks at the effects of a healthy diet on pain levels in people with endometriosis.
-We are looking for participants who may be assigned to either an intervention arm (healthy diet) or control arm (regular diet) for a 12-week period.
-In addition, we will also request the completion of questionnaires, small blood draws (for Seattle metro area participants) and meetings with a study dietician.
-You may be eligible if you are ages 18-45 years and have endometriosis.
+Participants were assigned to either an intervention arm (healthy diet) or control arm (regular diet) for a 12-week period.

 Participant Requirements